 COURSE EVALUATION SURVEYS

 The Johns Hopkins School of Education uses an online tool called EvaluationKit for participant evaluations of its courses.
 Participants are strongly encouraged to complete the course evaluations, as they are a vital tool in the school’s ongoing efforts to improve instructional quality and strengthen its programs.
+Evaluation surveys open eight days prior to the last day of the course and close on the last day of the course.

 Participants will receive an email, sent to their official JHU email address, near the end of a course.
 Please note that it is the Johns Hopkins School of Education’s policy to send all email communications to a participant’s official JHU email address, rather than to personal or work email addresses.
 The email will include a link to the online course evaluation survey.
 Thereafter, participants will be sent periodic email reminders until the course evaluation is completed or the deadline for completing the evaluation has passed.
 Participants will also see prompts to complete the evaluation when logging into Blackboard.